Principle of Kwanzaa

 UMOJA: So let's treat them one by one.
 What you've been anticipating for. 😁

-Since the family is the basic social and economic center of every civilization, the celebration bonded family members, reaffirming their commitment and responsibility to each other.
-In Africa the family may have included several generations of two or more nuclear families, as well as distant relatives.
-Ancient Africans didn’t care how large the family was, but there was only one leader – the oldest male of the strongest group.
+Since the family is the basic social and economic center of every civilization, Kwanzaa celebrations bond family members and reaffirm their commitment and responsibility to each other.
+In Africa, families may have included several generations of nuclear families and distant relatives.
+Ancient Africans didn’t care how large the family was, but there was only one leader — the oldest male of the strongest group.
 For this reason, an entire village may have been composed of one family.

 -He-Benny